KwatME/translational-crc.org/README.md

 ## To do (ranked by priority)

+All old website information is in the new website.

+Speaker picture

+Welcome picture

+Talk titles

+Contact us

+Sponsors

+URL

+Brochure

 Make sure all information in the old website is in the new website

 Get speaker pictures